dojo/docs/dijit/MenuBarItem.rst

      <div id="wrapper"></div>

-Creation from markup is even easier.
+Creation from markup is more simpler and structured.

 .. cv-compound::